PERMANENT COSMETICS PRE AND POST CARE

 Maintain removal of unwanted eyebrow hair outside of your tattooed brow design by tweezing, waxing or threading.

 Do not laser around your brow area (IPL).
 Some lasers may change the color of the pigment.

 Additional brow makeup application may still be required post tattoo (microbladed brows) to achieve your desired look.

 For further sun protection wear hats and sunglasses.

 Yearly touch-ups are recommended to maintain your results.

 Avoid using chemical exfoliants on the brows and forehead area close to the brows.
 Use of these products will cause premature fading and tattoo discoloration.
 Examples may include but are not limited to: glycolic acid, hydroquinone, retinol, retin A, vitamin C, and“peels” or “brightening products”.

 Any service or product used to treat hyperpigmentation on the forehead and eye area should be avoided.

 Your eyebrows may show up as an artifact during an MRI.
 You may feel tingling.
 Please notify your MRI technician.

-All brow procedures include a free touch up.
-Depending on your skin, healing process, and desires there may be a need for additional touch ups.
-Any touch-ups after the complimentary appointment will incur additional fees.
+Brow procedures do not include a touch up.
+Depending on your skin, healing process, and desires there may be a need for a touch up.
+Any touch-ups after your initial appointment will incur additional fees.